raspberrypilearning/lamp-web-server-with-wordpress/en/step_4.md

 + Save the file.

-+ Delete index.html because it takes precendence over index.php:
++ Delete `index.html`, because it takes precendence over `index.php`:

 ```bash
 sudo rm index.html
 ```

 Refresh your browser.
 You should see "hello world".
-This is not dynamic but it is still served by PHP.
+This page is not dynamic, but it is still served by PHP.

 ![hello world](images/apache-hello-world.png)